MNM Fatality – 6/15/25

 Additional Information

-This is the 37th fatality reported in 2023, and the first classified as “Fall of Face, Rib, Side or Highwall.”
+This is the 11th fatality reported in 2025, and the fifth classified as “Powered Haulage.”

 Click here for: Preliminary Report (pdf), Final Report (pdf).